 It’s very common for every web app—at some point in its lifetime—to require some additional performance related tweaking or fine-tuning.
 In this workshop, you’ll learn how to audit EF queries and resolve common performance issues.

 Get Started Today!

-Get started with learning Entity Framework today!
+Get started with learning EF today!
 In addition to the EF related courses listed above, check out our ASP.NET MVC Basics and ASP.NET MVC Forms courses that’ll teach you how to create web pages and forms using ASP.NET MVC.